 5 Synthetic Strands Can Lead to Bacteria and Fungus Growth

-It’s my belief that dolls should be the only ones with synthetic hairs!
+I believe that dolls should be the only ones with synthetic hairs!
 Real people deserve real hair only.

 6 Artificial Strands Can Get Tangled or Matted

-It’s not easy to take out ruined synthetic hair extensions if they blend with your own hair.
+It’s not easy to take out ruined synthetic hair extensions if they blend with your hair.
 If your natural strands tangle up with the synthetic ones, the only way out might be to cut the hair.
 That’s not something anybody wants to experience.
-So, in order to avoid all of the dangers that synthetic hair poses, buy quality human hair extensions or wigs and be kind to your precious locks.
+So, to avoid all of the dangers that synthetic hair poses, buy quality human hair extensions or wigs and be kind to your precious locks.

 In the end, it all comes down to your price range and beliefs.
 Not everyone can afford real hair extensions.
 On the other hand, not everyone should use them either.